BartZarzecki93/titanic/README.md

 New model from task 5 was created in the titanic.src/new_model/ directory.
 The new model was not used in tasks from 7 - 9.
+Full description for the new model is located in titanic/src/new_model/task6.txt